Skip to content

 Save the call reference number.
 You'll cite it on every paper afterwards.

-Step 3: Pick the right entry point
+Step 3: How do I pick the right entry point for medical care?

 A licensed Spanish GP (colegiated, with professional liability insurance) comes to your hotel or apartment usually within 30–90 minutes.
 They examine you, treat what they can, prescribe medication if needed, and issue an itemised invoice (factura) for insurance.

-Typical cost: €120–180 daytime, €150–250 nights/Sundays in tourist areas.
+Typical market cost: €120–180 daytime, €150–250 nights/Sundays in tourist areas.
 Reimbursed by most travel insurance.

 How to book: through your hotel concierge (mark-up risk), through your travel insurance partner network (cleanest), or directly online via services like OnCall Clinic or local providers.

-Best for: when you can travel to the clinic, when you need imaging or lab work, when you have a complex symptom that benefits from a clinic environment.
+Choose a private clinic when you can travel to it, need imaging or lab work, or have a complex symptom that benefits from a clinic environment.
+In tourist destinations, look for Quirónsalud, Hospiten, HM Hospitales, Vithas, or major regional groups.
+A GP visit costs around €60-150, specialists €100-250, plus extras for tests.

 Locations: in tourist destinations, look for Quirónsalud, Hospiten, HM Hospitales, Vithas, or major regional groups.